nullsumme/govee-ble-to-mqtt/README.md

 # Govee BLE to MQTT Bridge

 This Python script listens for BLE advertisements from Govee devices, processes the data, and publishes it to an MQTT broker.
-It supports optional username and password authentication for the MQTT broker.
+It supports optional username and password authentication for the MQTT broker, as well as optional Home Assistant autodiscovery messages.

 ## Features